zluo/zluo.github.io/docs/books/the_old_man_and_the_sea.md

 The boy did not know whether yesterday's paper was a fiction too.
 But the old man brought it out from under the bed.

-"Perico gave it to me at the bodega," he explained.
+"Perico gave it to me at the bodega(酒窖)," he explained.

 "I'll be back when I have the sardines.
 I'll keep yours and mine together on ice and we can share them in the morning.
 When I come back you can tell me about the baseball."